FutureWave Software: History

-The company's first product was SmartSketch, a drawing program for the PenPoint OS and EO tablet computer.
-When pen computing did not take off, SmartSketch was ported to the Microsoft Windows and Macintosh platforms.
+The company's first product was SmartSketch, a drawing program developed for the PenPoint OS and EO tablet computer.
+The VP of Marketing was Michelle Alsip-Welsh, who had previously worked at Silicon Beach Software and Aldus Corporation.
+When pen computing failed to gain traction in the market, SmartSketch was ported to Microsoft Windows and Macintosh.

-As the Internet became more popular, FutureWave realized the potential for a vector-based web animation tool that might challenge Macromedia Shockwave technology.
-In 1995, FutureWave modified SmartSketch by adding frame-by-frame animation features and re-released it as FutureSplash Animator on Macintosh and Windows.
-By that time, the company had added a second programmer Robert Tatsumi, artist Adam Grofcsik, and PR specialist Ralph Mittman.
+Recognising the potential for vector-based animation on the rapidly growing World Wide Web, FutureWave modified SmartSketch by adding frame-by-frame animation capabilities and re-released it in 1995 as FutureSplash Animator.
+The tool produced compact vector-based animations that could be embedded in web pages and played via a browser plugin, making it well suited to the low-bandwidth internet connections common at the time.
+Early adopters included Microsoft and Disney, who used FutureSplash on their websites.
+By that time the company had expanded to include programmer Robert Tatsumi, artist Adam Grofcsik and PR specialist Ralph Mittman.